 Where can we find you when you are not creating art?

-You can find me popping up with my vintage and styling business, Luna Raae, or wandering with my Catahoula mutt Luna in the sunshine - enjoying this pace of life with the people I love.
+You can find me popping up with my sustainable styling business, Lush Hussy, or having adventures with my daughters in the sunshine - enjoying this pace of life with the people I love.

 What is your favorite time of day/day of the week/month of the year?